flaccid-wasteland/chef-solo-wrapper/README.md

 ### Configure cookbooks for Chef Solo

-This example uses the cookbooks_public repository from above.
-Modify as required for your configuration.
+Next, setup the `solo.rb` to be used with `chef-solo`.
+Modify `/etc/chef/solo.rb` as required for your configuration.
 Requires root.

+An example `solo.rb` matching the cookbooks from the RightScale Linux Server RL 5.7 ServerTemplate installed above:

 	cat <<EOF> /etc/chef/solo.rb
 	file_cache_path "/var/chef-solo"
-    cookbook_path "/root/src/cookbooks/cookbooks_public/cookbooks"
+	cookbook_path [ "/root/src/cookbooks/cookbooks_public/cookbooks", "/root/src/cookbooks/cookbooks/cookbooks" ]
 	json_attribs "/etc/chef/node.json"
 	EOF

 and/or modify by hand

 	# edit with a text editor
-	nano /etc/chef/solo.rb
+	sudo nano /etc/chef/solo.rb

-An example `solo.rb` matching the cookbooks from the RightScale Linux Server RL 5.7 ServerTemplate:

-	cat <<EOF> /etc/chef/solo.rb
-	file_cache_path "/var/chef-solo"
-	cookbook_path [ "/root/src/cookbooks/cookbooks_public/cookbooks", "/root/src/cookbooks/cookbooks/cookbooks" ]
-	json_attribs "/etc/chef/node.json"
-	EOF
+For more information see http://wiki.opscode.com/display/chef/Chef+Solo

 ### Configure node.json for Chef Solo